JDDoesDev/presentations/osmi.md

 ## I wasn't allowed to have mental illness

 Note:
-- I was a paramedic and a firefighter
+- I was a paramedic in public service
     - We don't get sick, we help the sick
     - We're above having mental illness
     - I can name way too many people I worked with who died of suicide